neilchaudhuri/vidya-website/content/blog/secure-online-voting-is-possible-this-is-how.md

 Even worse, the courts,
-including [the Fifth Circuit Court of Appeals just this week in Texas](https://dfw.cbslocal.com/2020/10/13/reinstates-texas-order-limiti-mail-in-ballot-drop-off-locations-1-county/), have refused to remain above politics as the judiciary should and have chosen instead to legitimize corrupt voter suppression efforts.
+including [the Fifth Circuit Court of Appeals just this week in Texas](https://dfw.cbslocal.com/2020/10/13/reinstates-texas-order-limiti-mail-in-ballot-drop-off-locations-1-county/), have refused to remain above politics as the judiciary should and have chosen instead to legitimize these bad actors.

 We can't forget the criminal mercenaries as we also saw this week when [Microsoft took down Trickbot](https://blogs.microsoft.com/on-the-issues/2020/10/12/trickbot-ransomware-cyberthreat-us-elections/),